-This essay is being written to encapsulate some of the issues affecting Black homes and communities in America.
-It talks about the dangers that surround the homes of black people and their communities.
-The dangers are social, economic, political and legal manifestations of systems designed by white people to perpetuate disunity, crime and socioeconomic exclusion of black people, their homes and communities.
+This is a discussion about the dangers that surround the homes of black people and their communities.
+The dangers are social, educational, economic, political, and legal manifestations of systems designed by white people to perpetuate disunity, drug addiction, alcoholism, crime, and mass imprisonment, which all contribute to high rates of dysfunctional black homes and communities.

 Volatile Black Homes

 Black people migrated from the South hoping to escape southern white mop rule, which was facilitated by the Ku Klux Klan.
-As blacks went looking for places to lives in the Western, Northern and Eastern regions of the United States whites would not allow them to settle in their communities.
+As blacks left the South, looking for places to live in the Western, Northern, and Eastern regions of the United States whites create codes and ordinances that prohibited Black people from settling in their communities.

-So they designated areas wherein black migrants could settle, and isolated those areas from social, educational, political and economic resources.
-They built projects, low income apartments and housing tracts in the designated areas and labeled them urban ghettos.
-Blacks living in the urban ghettos were hidden from sight, so that whites had almost no contact with blacks.
+Consequently, whites designated areas wherein black migrants could settle, and isolated those areas from social, educational, political, and economic resources.
+They built projects, low-income apartments, and housing tracts in the designated areas and labeled them urban ghettos.
+Blacks living in the urban ghettos were hidden from sight so that whites would have little to no contact with blacks.

-White people controlled all the necessary resources needed for the ghettos to survive; resources which black people were denied.
-Job discrimination, minimal wages, segregated schools and squalled living conditions exacerbated the efforts of blacks to develop morals, ethics and faith in their communities.
+White people controlled and manipulated all the necessary resources needed for the ghettos to survive; resources that were used to foster the European strategy of divide and conquer.
+Job discrimination, minimal wages, segregated schools and squalled living conditions exacerbated the efforts of blacks to develop community cohesion.

-Medgar Evers was at home in Jackson, Mississippi when a Ku Klux Klan member, Byron De La Beckwith, drove into his community, and shot Mr. Evers dead in his driveway.
-The Ku Klux Klan sent black people a strong message when they killed Mr. Evers; the message being, you were bought here to be a subordinate race, and the white people of America will do whatever it takes to keep you in your place.
+Medgar Evers was at home in Jackson, Mississippi when a Ku Klux Klan member, Byron De La Beckwith, drove into his community and shot Mr. Evers dead in his driveway.
+The Ku Klux Klan sent black people a strong message when they killed Mr. Evers; the message being, you were bought here to be a subordinate race, and the white people of America will do whatever it takes to ensure your subordinate.

-And so, white people made it no secret that the black community would be governed by oppression, marginalization, stagnation and assignations.
-Movements for social, educational, political and economic independence were quashed.
-So that, early in the life of the black community blacks were discouraged from helping themselves.
+And so, white people made it no secret that the black community would be governed by oppression, marginalization, stagnation, and assignations.
+Movements for social, educational, political, and economic independence were quashed.
+Thus, early in the life of the black community blacks were discouraged from helping themselves.

-White Europeans did not bring black people to America to build wealth, homes and communities.
+White Europeans did not bring black people to America to build wealth, homes, and communities.
 As a matter of fact, they bought them here to live in perpetual servitude.
-As blacks continue to dismantle the structures of perpetual servitude, they need to pour energy into economic independence, which must be measured by the development of community institutions i.e., safe neighborhoods and schools, churches, businesses and jobs, medical care, safe water and food.
+As blacks continue to dismantle the structures of perpetual servitude, they need to pour energy into economic independence, which must be measured by the development of community institutions i.e., safe neighborhoods, schools, churches, businesses, jobs, medical care, safe water, and food.

 President Nixon Attacked Black People

-John Ehrilichman was Assistant to the President for Domestic Affairs.
-With his own words he disclosed plans that the President of the United States developed for black people living in America.
+John Ehrlichman was assistant to the President for Domestic Affairs.
+In his own words, he disclosed plans that the President of the United States developed for black people living in America.

 President Nixon created the war on drugs to criminalize black people.
 In doing so, various aspects of slavery were re-introduced in the twentieth century.
-The presumption of guilt translated means; flogging, lynching, dismemberment, and being burned alive are to be replaced with the choke holds, racial profiling by police who can kill blacks with impunity, and long prison terms in the prison industrial complex, which is designed to create jobs and profits for white people.
+The presumption of guilt translated means; flogging, lynching, dismemberment, and being burned alive, are to be replaced with, chokeholds, racial profiling by police, police killing blacks with impunity, and long prison terms in the prison industrial complex.

 Nixon had to vilify black people to facilitate criminalizing them.
-To vilify black people, Nixon used drugs, thus the “was on drugs.”
-News organizations created the phrase black on black crimes; then reported on violence, drug addiction and related activities night after night on the evening news.
-The media sensationalized crime and black people making them synonymous.
+To vilify black people, Nixon used drugs, thus the “war on drugs.”
+News organizations created the phrase black-on-black crime; then reported on violence, drug addiction, and night after night on the evening news.
+They sensationalized crime and black people, and in doing so, Black people and crime became synonymous.

-Nixon’s war on drugs lasted for more than a decade, as black communities were decimated from the 1970s through the 1990s; as politics was driven by “tough on crime” campaigns.
+Nixon’s war on drugs lasted for more than a decade, during which time black people, families, and their communities were devastated.

-The emerging middle class of Balack people pursued integration, and followed whites into the suburbs, rather than putting in the work to rid the black community of the crime and poverty that was created by the white people whom they wished to integrate with.
+The emerging middle class of Black people pursued integration, and followed whites into the suburbs, rather than putting in the work to rid the black community of the crime and poverty that was created by the white people with whom they wished to integrate with.

 No, black people have not fought for their communities with the same intensity they put into forcing white people to accept them.
-Here in America, black people paralyzed their communities in their pursuit of integrating with the very people who don’t want them going to school with their children and competing for jobs.
-White people are vehemently against integration.
+Here in America, black people paralyzed their communities in their pursuit of integrating with the very people who don’t want them as neighbors, going to school with their children.
+White people wanted no part of integration.

-But, just to keep it real; the vast majority of black people disdain integration, and want nothing more that to see their communities grow, thrive and flourish.
+But, just to keep it real; the vast majority of black people disdain integration, and want nothing more than to see their communities grow, thrive, and flourish.

-Facilitating the erroneousness pursuit of integration is the ability of a small percentage of black people to amass wealth.
-Black people in America worked hundreds of years without being paid, but as they began to earn and accumulate wealth, it did not and has not improved the socioeconomic plight of the black masses.
+Facilitating the erroneous pursuit of integration was the ability of a small percentage of black people to amass wealth.
+Black people in America worked hundreds of years without being paid, but as they began to earn and accumulate wealth, it did not and has not improved the socio-economic plight of the black masses.

 Home is Life

-In 2005, the average household in the black community (ghetto) had indoor plumbing and electricity, a car, air-conditioning, two or more color TVs, sound system, kitchen, refrigerator, oven, stove, microwave, washer and dryer, cordless phone, and X box or PlayStation where children are living in the house.
+In 2005, the average household in the black community (ghetto) had indoor plumbing and electricity, a car, air-conditioning, two or more color TVs, sound system, kitchen, refrigerator, oven, stove, microwave, washer and dryer, cordless phone, X box, and, or PlayStation.
 (Angela J. Hattery, Earl Smith: African American Families Today; Myths and Realities)

 Black people struggle, but people very seldom go hungry, and they get medical care when needed.
-Usually, there is enough money to pay for essential needs, so that, they struggle to pay air-conditioning, cable TV bills, and in some cases to put food on the table.
+Usually, there is enough money to pay for essential needs, so, they struggle to pay air-conditioning, cable TV bills, and support their habits.

-There are a few issues in the black community that if put to bed will ensure progressive outcomes, not only for black communities in the US, but black communities through our the world.
+There are a few issues in the black community that if put to bed will ensure progressive outcomes, not only for black communities in the US, but black communities throughout the world.

-Even though the black community is isolated, segregated and cordoned of from mainstream society with under-resourced schools, few fathers working with mothers to save money to buy a house, and no push for sending children to college; these issues can be resolved if the middle class organized and assumed responsibility for the black community.
+Even though the black community is isolated, segregated, and cordoned off from mainstream society with under-resourced schools, few fathers working with mothers to save money to buy a house, and no push for sending children to college; these issues can be resolved if the middle class organized and assumed responsibility for the black community.